How do you invest in uncertain times? Many investors these days are looking for new ways to mitigate risk and navigate today's low interest rates.

-To help, we’ll be sharing a few kinds of funds that might help investors navigate 2020’s up and down markets, and we’re starting with alternative funds.
+To help, we’re taking a closer look at mutual funds that could help in uncertain markets, and we’re starting with alternative funds.
 You'll learn:

 - What is an alternative mutual fund?

 - What are examples of alternative investments?